kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### (3) custom reports?

-My `com.kazurayam.ks.testobject.TestObjectUsageReporter` class generates output in [Markdown](https://guides.github.com/features/mastering-markdown/) format, which is my favorite.
-If you want reports in other formats, you can develop your own reporter and use it in the Test Listener.
-You can read the soure of [TestObjectUsageReporter](Keywords/com/kazurayam/ks/testobject/TestObjectUsageReporter.groovy).
+`com.kazurayam.ks.testobject.TestObjectUsageReporter` class generates output in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+You can develop your custom reporter and use it in the Test Listener.
+Please read the soure of [TestObjectUsageReporter](Keywords/com/kazurayam/ks/testobject/TestObjectUsageReporter.groovy) as an example.

 # Conclusion